 Support Staff receive overtime pay for all hours worked in excess of forty (40) hours in a payroll week.
-Hours worked and paid absences (sick leave, vacation, holidays, etc.) count toward the computation of overtime.
+Hours worked and most paid absences (including Sick Time, vacation, and holidays) count toward the computation of overtime.
 Time taken for meal breaks should not be considered as time worked for pay purposes or the computation of overtime.
 (See Section 5.11, Meal Pay, for time worked beyond the normal work schedule.)

 The safety of employees must be considered if they are working after normal working hours.
 An employee may not work alone with shop or laboratory equipment, particularly in hazardous areas or remote locations.
 In addition, MIT's policy on Working Alone applies to those working under potentially hazardous conditions, whether during or after normal working hours.

 From time to time it may become necessary for a supervisor to require an employee or employees to work overtime hours in a week, in order to complete work by a deadline, to compensate for a temporary reduction in staff, or for other operational reasons.
 Overtime work must be authorized in advance by a departmental supervisor, and employees should be provided with reasonable advance notice by their supervisors of the need for such overtime work.
 Overtime should be assigned and distributed among all eligible employees.